Camera (Viewpoint)

 CAMERA|x,y,z|rx,ry,rz|(distance)|(fovy)|1|(model alias)

-Mounting the Camera on a Bone #
+Mounting the camera to a bone #

 CAMERA|x,y,z|rx,ry,rz|(distance)|(fovy)|1|(model alias)|(bone name)

-Using Camera Motion #
+Using camera motions #

 CAMERA|(camera motion file name)